Our programs are designed to aid the teacher in:

 Special Tuition Reduction for Teachers and School Administrators: 40% for those employed by Catholic schools; 20% for those employed by non-Catholic schools.
 Students may concentrate in Teacher Leaderships.
 See brochure for details.

-All students are required to complete three one-credit workshops from a selection of listings approved for Graduate Teacher Education students.
-Prior to being awarded the degree, students must pass a comprehensive examination.
+Prior to being awarded the degree, students in both concentrations must pass a comprehensive examination.
 This may be taken following the completion of 24 credits.